-- Brown ground beef, onion and garlic until no pink remains.
+- Cook ground beef, onion and garlic until no pink remains.
 Drain any fat.

-- Add riced cauliflower and Italian seasoning and cook an additional 5-7 minutes or until softened.
+- Add riced cauliflower and Italian seasoning.
+Cook 5-7 minutes more or until softened.
 Stir in pasta sauce.

 - Meanwhile, remove the stems from the mushroom caps.
 Using a small spoon, scrape out the dark gills and discard.